 Vice President and General Counsel

-Vincent Antonacci is responsible for managing the overall legal affairs of General Dynamics IT, including providing legal advice and guidance to the company’s business units on matters including legal support in general corporate law, government contracts, labor and employment, mergers and acquisitions and international and regulatory compliance.
-He oversees contracts support within the company and routinely reviews, drafts and negotiates significant commercial and international transactions.
-As the chief legal officer, Mr. Antonacci manages claims and litigation filed by and against General Dynamics IT and conducts internal investigations to ensure full compliance with all applicable laws, regulations and company policies and procedures.
+Julie Aslaksen became vice president and general counsel of General Dynamics Information Technology on September 18, 2017.
+Ms. Aslaksen is responsible for managing the overall legal affairs of GDIT, including providing legal advice and guidance to the company’s business units regarding general corporate law, government contracts, labor and employment, mergers and acquisitions and international and regulatory compliance.
+She oversees contracts support within the company and routinely negotiates significant commercial and international transactions.
+As the chief legal officer, Ms. Aslaksen also manages claims and litigation filed by and against GDIT and conducts internal investigations.

 Vice President, Human Resources

 As vice president, human resources David Breen has led numerous post acquisition integrations of human capital functions and systems since joining the company in 2004.

 Previously, Mr. Breen served as vice president for human resources at General Dynamics United Kingdom, Ltd., following six years in leadership roles at General Dynamics Headquarters, first as human resources manager, followed by director of compensation.
 There, he played a key role in the design, development and administration of incentive and equity compensation plans.
 Prior, Mr. Breen first joined General Dynamics in 1985 at Electric Boat, where he participated in a broad spectrum of human resources initiatives.

 Mr. Breen received his bachelor’s degree in industrial and labor relations from Cornell University and master’s degree in business administration from Rensselaer Polytechnic Institute.

 Richard M. Cassidy

 Senior Vice President for Operations, Global Solutions Division